Power Generation Technology

 Generate career opportunities in power plant technology

-The Power Plant Technology program at BSC prepares students for employment in power generating facilities including fossil fuel plants, gas turbine facilities, combined cycle facilities, and other plants that generate steam or electricity.
-Graduates may also be employed at water treatment facilities, wind farms, process technology facilities, co-generation power plants and many other types of manufacturing facilities.
+The Power Generation Technology program at BSC prepares students for employment in power generating facilities including fossil fuel plants, gas turbine facilities, combined cycle facilities, and other plants that generate steam or electricity.
+Graduates may also be employed at water treatment facilities, wind farms, power technology facilities, co-generation power plants and many other types of manufacturing facilities.

 This program provides students an understanding of the equipment and the principle of operation involved.
 Graduates will know the responsibilities of plant operators, the necessary mechanical and chemical technology and the work and safety environment in this shift-oriented position.